 Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against Amazon in light of reports that it’s allowing counterfeit books to be sold on its website.

-To help with their investigation, the attorneys are asking to hear from people who received a counterfeit book as a gift or from their employer.
-If this happened to you, fill out the form on this page or read on for more.
+To help with their investigation, the attorneys are asking to hear from people who either received a counterfeit book as a gift or from their employer or had counterfeit copies of their work sold on Amazon.
+If this sounds like something that happened to you, fill out the form on this page or read on for more.

 How Can I Tell If a Book Is Counterfeit?